Skip to content

 Understanding Unitystation's pathfinding solution.

-• Unitystation uses a slightly modified version of BFS.
+• Unitystation uses two methods for pathfinding, a slightly modified version of BFS and A*.

 • Each matrix comes with a Pathfinder object attached to their MetaDataLayer, and is designed to automatically use the cached chunk data that tilemaps hold.
 We don't need to generate a secondary grid, as we already reuse data that exists.